klaytn/klaytn-docs/docs/klaytn/design/computation/computation-cost/computation-cost.md

 {% hint style="success" %}
 NOTE: With the protocol upgrade, or the "hard fork" introduced in klaytn v1.7.0, some computation costs have been changed.
-In case of Baobab network, protocol upgrade is applied from block number 75373312.
+In case of Baobab network, protocol upgrade was enabled from block number `#75373312`.
-We will apply protocol upgrade for Cypress network later.
+Cypress mainnet will be subject to the same protocol upgrade in the next version.
 If you want the previous document, please refer to [previous document](computation-cost-previous.md).
 {% endhint %}